E0SelmY4V/schema2class/README.md

 }
 ```

-You can create the class for this schema.
+You can create the class for this schema, just like:

 ```javascript
 const shcema = require('./schema.json');